Fine-Tuning Llama: On-Premise, LoRA, QLoRA

 tokenizer.save_pretrained("./llama3-merged")

-For production deployment use vLLM — it provides PagedAttention and continuous batching, increasing throughput 2–5× compared to naive transformers inference.
+For production deployment, we use vLLM — it provides PagedAttention and continuous batching, increasing throughput by 2–5× compared to naive inference via transformers.

 Timeline and Infrastructure